 Portugal has a characteristic rectangular shape: it is a peninsula that borders only Spain and is bathed on three sides by the Atlantic Ocean.
 It also includes the Azores archipelago and the Madeira archipelago.
 Most of the Portuguese territory is flat, a quarter is occupied by hills and, especially in the central region, there are mountain ranges (the highest mountain is Monte Malhão, 1993 meters high).
 The most important plain is the Alentejo, which means “beyond the Tejo”, a river that marks its end.
 The longest river is the Douro, 322 km in the Portuguese stretch, out of a total of 895 km.
 The largest lake is the Alqueva lake (250 km²), of artificial origin on the Guadiana river.
 There are no natural lakes in Portugal, but we find numerous volcanic lakes on the Azores islands.

-The presence of the ocean greatly influences the climate of Portugal: it has typically Atlantic characteristics, with abundant rainfall and cold currents, especially along the 830 km of coastline.
-In the hinterland, however, the climate takes on a more continental character.
-The Atlantic climate is one of the main factors in the presence of luxuriant and luxurious vegetation in Portugal: oak and chestnut woods, but also eucalyptus, the most widespread plant in the area.
+The presence of the ocean has a major influence on the climate of Portugal.
+There is abundant rainfall in the spring and winter, which diminishes towards the south, and there are the cold currents of the ocean along the 830 km coastline.
+It is a sunny country with warm summers and mild winters.
+In the hinterland, however, the climate acquires a more continental character and in the south, we speak of a Mediterranean climate.
+The rainy maritime climate is one of the main factors in the presence of lush vegetation in Portugal: oak and chestnut forests, as well as eucalyptus, the most common plant in the area.

 In the Portuguese cuisine, aromas and flavors come from its explorer past, from its sailors: from the cinnamon found in pastry to the curries of the meat, from the tomatoes and potatoes of the new world to the citrus fruits that the Moors brought during their conquests up to the constant presence of seafood of first quality.
 In Portugal we find mostly fish and meat dishes.
 We have the Caldeirada (fish soup), the sopa de legumes (vegetable puree with oil, wine and spices), the warm green (chopped cabbage soup with potatoes and smoked lard), the açorda à lAlentejana, or an all garlic with bread and egg and açorda de marisco which is instead a strange dish made with soaked bread and seafood.
 The protagonists of Portuguese cuisine are also grilled fish, boiled or fried, of all kinds, served with potatoes, vegetables or salad, dressed with oil and vinegar or with melted butter and shellfish, lobster (lagosta) and spider crab ( sapateira) on top, boiled and served cold.